eflows4hpc/documentation/doc/source/Sections/01_Software_Stack/01_Gateway_services/06_Container_Image_Creation.rst

 Download image
 ``````````````
-This API endpoint allows the *end-user* to download the created image
+This API endpoint allows the *end-user* to download the created image.

 **Request**